XVincentX/vncz/cv.md

 During the journey, I gained a good experience in the whole NodeJS applications ecosystem and the SaaS product.

+Fun fact: According to Github, I've been the third most prolific contributor to the codebase of all the times, although I just joined in **Oct 2014**.
+If we count the contributions since the time I joined, I'm the number one.

 <hr>

 ### [Nettuno Solutions](http://www.nettunosolutions.com)